buraksekili/buraksekili.github.io/content/articles/client-k8s-indexing.md

     Complete(r)
 ```

-Now, instead of owning all ConfigMap resources in the controller setup, we watches ConfigMaps based on
+Instead of owning all ConfigMap resources, the controller now watches ConfigMaps.
-prediciate function.
-After predicates are passed, we specify which MyApp resources will be reconciled
+With the help of predicate functions, we can filter ConfigMap resources events before enqueuing MyApp
-within EnqueueRequestsFromMapFunc.
-As you can see, we use the index we created to find out all
+resources for reconciliation.
-MyApp instances using the updated ConfigMap.
-Now, instead of running reconciliation over all MyApp
+After passing predicates, we specify which MyApp resources to reconcile within `EnqueueRequestsFromMapFunc`.
-instances, we only run over the ones that use the particular ConfigMap.
+Using our index, we can find MyApp instances using the updated ConfigMap, ensuring efficient reconciliation of only the relevant resources.